 Lennox fit signals for ductless mini split

-Proof package for Lennox mini split install
+Closeout standards for any Lennox mini split install

 Lennox closeout evidence for this install